 After walking off breakfast it was time for lunch.
 We couldn’t leave New Orleans without having po’ boys and oysters so we headed to Café Fluer de Lis.

 After eating it was time to head to Whitney Plantation.
 It’s an hour outside of the city and you will need a car or a tour service to take you.
-You may find a Lyft or Uber to bring you there but you will not be able to get one to pick you up.
+While tempting you cannot take an Uber or Lyft to Whitney Plantation.
+You might get a driver to take you there but no one will come to pick you up.
+If you aren’t renting a car you must go with a tour company.
 Only guided tours are available and reservations are highly recommended.
 Tours run on the hour starting at 9AM with the last tour at 3PM and they last 1.5 hours.
 Children 6 and under are free, children 6-10 are $10 and adults are $22.

 Whitney Plantation is the only Plantation tour in the New Orleans area that tells its stories from perspective of the slaves.
 The others are more about the slave owners and sugar coat the atrocities of slavery.
 While it can make for a tough and uncomfortable visit it is much needed.